 I will not grow if I compare with others or say “I’m doing better than I did, I’m trying.”
 If I am walking with God at all, then comparison will slow down my growth because those around me are often not even trying.

 If you were told to take a suitcase into a room and that you had 10 min to stuff as much money as you could into the suitcase which you could keep.
-Would you go to the pile of 1’s or to the 100’s and would you quilt after one min or be stuffing right to the last?
+Would you go to the pile of 1’s or to the 100’s and would you quit after one min. or be stuffing right to the last?
 May God find me stuffing my heart and mind and life with MORE OF HIM right to the last moment I live.